cpk26/personal_website/_posts/2024-05-21-radiance_methods.md

 An adjacent use-case to digital twins is spatial-asset management.
 Considering capturing a facility with NeRFs or Gaussian splatting, and then labelling components within the visualization.
 Each 3D entity can have a unique id, which is then associated with records, documentation, and maintenance of the system.
 This can be used to communicate about work that needs to be done.
 For instance, a visualization can be sent to a service provider ahead of time, with the location of relevant items marked on the visualization.
 Such an approach would also help with remote maintenance support.

-Workplace Safety and Training is important across numerous industries such as mining, construction, and energy.
+Workplace safety and training is important across numerous industries such as mining, construction, and energy.
 There’s significant advantages to training in 3D (and optionally in VR).
 Situations where working with a NeRFs or Gaussian splat 3D replica would be advantageous include:
 - Hard-to-access sites, such as remote or confined spaces.
 - Training around specific hazards found at a site.
 - Onboarding without interfering with operations.